leiradel/Retrophies/README.md

 * A language to write code that tests for awards target at emulators;
 * A compiler that takes code written in that language and generates bytecode; and
-* A VM that runs that bytecode, and signals to the host emulator if a trophie should be awarded.
+* A virtual machine that runs that bytecode, and signals to the host emulator if a trophy should be awarded; and
+* A specification of how to correctly implement trophies in an emulator.

 ## Grammar